Long1908/The_Complete_2023_Web_Development_Bootcamp_Web_Design_School/README.md

 2) Consistency: Functionality of your website should be consistent.
 Don't change design or how the different elements work.
 3) Reading Paterns: THE F PATERN, THE Z PATERN-natural ways the person looks at a webpage
 4) All platform design: Need to be good design for all kinds of medias and devices.
-5) Dark patterns: DON'T LIE TO THE USER.
-DON'T MAKE THE PERFORM AN ACTION THEY DDN'T WANT.